 This is also one of the easiest desserts, and gift items for that matter, I have ever made.
 It has always been a big hit at the holiday dinners, functions, and parties, too!
 The best part – watching the happiness this cake brings to the faces of kids of all ages.

 To make this extra special for your holiday gathering, try using the special holiday edition M&Ms.

-If you want to make this as a gift, think about giving in the following ways:
+If you want to make this as a gift,

 Full size cake – Use a full size Bundt or tube pan.

 Small cake – Use a small tube pan or an aspic pan.